demiliani/afzipdeployment/README.md

-# afzipdeployment
+# Azure Functions Zip Deployment
-Azure Functions Zip Deployment Script
+This repository contains a Powershell script (Azure CLI) for deploying Azure Functions quickly by using Zip Deployment.